 74% of Hospitalists said they were satisfied with their job and 82% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with, communicating with, and teaching people.
 They like helping or providing service to others..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Hospitalists job description, Hospitalists salary, Hospitalists information, what is the job of a Hospitalist like, pros and cons about Hospitalists, colleges and universities for Hospitalists, is Hospitalists the right career for me, Hard careers to get into, careers in Healthcare and Medical
+Hospitalists job description, Hospitalists salary, Hospitalists information, what is the job of a Hospitalist like, pros and cons about Hospitalists, colleges and universities for Hospitalists, is Hospitalists the right career for me, careers in Healthcare and Medical

 Academic Hospitalist, Associate Chief, Section of Hospital Medicine, Chief of Hospital Medicine, Chief of Internal Medicine, Hospital Medicine Director, Hospitalist, Hospitalist Medical Director, Hospitalist Program Director, Inpatient Services Director, Internal Medicine Hospitalist